-Senior Policy Advisor for Education
+Senior Policy Advisor/Higher Education Campaign Manager

 During her sophomore year of college, Tamara Hiler dressed as a “Vote No on Prop 85" advertisement for Halloween.
 It was then that she knew her love of politics was more than just a fleeting interest.
 It has been this passion for educating others, promoting voter awareness, and advocating for progress on issues she cares deeply about that has led Tamara on a professional journey to Washington.